elastic/curator/docs/reference/allocation.md

 This action changes the shard routing allocation for the selected indices.

-See [http://www.elastic.co/guide/en/elasticsearch/reference/8.15/shard-allocation-filtering.html](http://www.elastic.co/guide/en/elasticsearch/reference/8.15/shard-allocation-filtering.html) for more information.
+See [Index-level shard allocation](docs-content://deploy-manage/distributed-architecture/shard-allocation-relocation-recovery/index-level-shard-allocation.md) for more information.

 You can optionally set `wait_for_completion` to `True` to have Curator wait for the shard routing to complete before continuing: